openhab/openhab-js/README.md

 You can also create your own personal JavaScript library for openHAB, but you can not just create a folder in `node_modules` and put your library code in it!
 `npm` will remove everything from `node_modules` that has not been properly installed when it is run.

-You can follow these steps to create your own library (it's called a Node.js module):
+You can follow these steps to create your own library (it's called a CommonJS module):

 1. Create a separate folder for your library outside of `automation/js`, you may also initialize a Git repository.
 2. Run `npm init` from your newly created folder; at least provide responses for the `name`, `version` and `main` (e.g. `index.js`) fields.